 A frequently asked question:"They both sound good - which class should I take?"

 Of the two introductory classes above, if you're interested in history, old logbooks, and perhaps a bit more interested in mathematical details, too, then sign up for the "19th century methods" class.
-If you're more practically oriented, more pragmatic, not much interested in historical details, and mostly looking for a good (last resort) backup for your GPS, then sign up for the "introductory noon sun" class.
+If you're more practically oriented, more pragmatic, not much interested in historical details, and mostly looking for a good (last resort) backup for your GPS, then sign up for the "modern celestial" class.
 Both will give you real, usable navigational skills and methods.
-Note that neither of these classes will cover the standardized late 20th century approaches to navigation such as using tables like "H.O.
-249".
-We're offering an intermediate class using such tables and covering twilight star sights this year for the first time.
-See above.

 23 posted.
 47 waiting approval.